 Strip away the religious sales pitch that rewards us for charitable behavior, in exchange for an eternity in paradise.
 Ignore the social pressure that tell us our value lies our physicality, or our job title, or the acquisition of wealth.
 Let go of the pretense we are going to make a substantive difference to anyone beyond our small circle of connections.
 And the point of living becomes to feel the moments of our life.

 Death—feeling nothing ever again—will come, regardless if I hasten it.
 The permanence of suicide becomes daunting when I consider I’d never get to taste anything again.
 I’d never see, smell, or feel rain on my skin, or someone hold my hand.
-If I take my own life, I kill even the possibility of change, and finding ways to enjoy more moments of my brief existence.
+If I take my own life, I kill even the possibility of feeling different, and finding ways to enjoy more moments of my brief existence.

 I teeter on the edge of suicide when all reason and purpose has abandoned me.
 But you can help me during these times, or others who stand at precipice of ending their life.
 When I’m consumed by doubt, black and sticky, pulling me under, please don’t tell me to “Hang in there, it’ll get better.”
 It feels like bullshit in those moments of darkness.
 With empathy, simply remind me to FEEL.